Visit our Re-post guidelines

 - Kidney and bladder

-Propolis contains as many as 300 active compounds.
+Propolis is astoundingly complex and contains as many as 300 active compounds.
 These components were found to fight cancer in a variety of ways including:

 - Preventing the growth of new blood vessels to feed cancer cells (anti-angiogenesis)